 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-The Nerf Rival Kronos is a compact but effective little blaster to add to your collection of Nerf guns.
+The Nerf Rival Kronos XVIII-500 is a compact pistol-style blaster with a smooth priming mechanism and excellent performance.
 Named after the Greek God of Time, the Kronos will stop the clock with its sweet design.

-So, let me speed through and give you my top 3 features of this blaster, and why I think this may be the pistol that you have been holding out for from the Rival series.
+In this review of the Rival Kronos, I will guide you through the top 3 features of this blaster, and why I think this may be the pistol you have been holding out for from the Rival series.

 You can purchase the Nerf Rival Kronos blaster on Amazon.